 While their independent temperament might make them hard to train, they learn quickly to be as obedient as they can be.

-From my observation of this lovely pup, they get along splendidly with people and other dogs; however, early socialisation is something you might need to look into.
+From my observation of this lovely pup, they get along splendidly with people (even cats); however, early socialisation is something you might need to look into.
 This helps the blue Whippet adapt to other people and other dogs early on and takes away the fear of interaction with strangers.

 But if you’re a cat owner, I’d say beware.
 The blue Whippet has an inherently strong prey drive so being friendly with the family cat is something that will require some time and a lot of patience on your end.

 The same applies to letting them off the leash into the wild; they will try to run after any creature in sight.

 While this pup is gentle and has no demands at home, it can be a bit naughty at times.
 So, at times your puppy may act up playfully, but it’s all in good humour.